d2l-ai/d2l-en/chapter_computer-vision/kaggle-cifar10.md

 are all png color (RGB channels) image files, whose height and width are both 32 pixels.
 The images cover a total of 10 categories, namely airplanes, cars, birds, cats, deer, dogs, frogs, horses, boats, and trucks.
-The upper left corner of :numref:`fig_kaggle_cifar10` shows some images of airplanes, cars, and birds in the dataset.
+The upper-left corner of :numref:`fig_kaggle_cifar10` shows some images of airplanes, cars, and birds in the dataset.

 ### Downloading the Dataset